 At the El Pollo bar, I found men still nursing a grudge.

-“I am annoyed,” declared La Zarzuela’s mayor, a short stocky man known for blunt talk.
+“I am annoyed,” declared Sereno’s mayor, a short stocky man known for blunt talk.
 Osvaldo Santiago (a pseudonym, as are all the names below) works as a foreman in the port of Algeciras, just across a narrow bay from Gibraltar itself.